![]() |

 (Jessie) Oh, pretty good.
 It needs work.

-(Cliff) Well stick a new battery in the smoke detector and we'll make a six pack gardener out of you yet.
+(Cliff) Well try a new battery in the smoke detector and we'll make a six pack gardener out of you yet.
 Beer?

 (Jessie) Thanks but I just had breakfast.
 Listen, I gotta ask a favor.
 I need to learn about "habitat values" and fast.
 She's got this nesting instinct and all the brush around the place makes her nervous.

 (Cliff) Well, you came to the right place buddy old pal.
 Look around you.
 This place was as bad as yours.
 If you and your wife work together and do it smart, it'd take, maybe a weekend at most.
 Three days tops.
 Then, get a ladder, clean out the rain gutters to keep the sparks away from the rafters and you're through.
 And it wouldn't hurt to have some plywood covers cut for the windows just in case.
-Home Depot will do that for you.
+Your lumberyard clerk will cut them to size for you.
 (Puts file down to gesture) Look at this job...

 (Jessie) It makes me tired just looking at it.

 (Cliff) Yeah, I figure another three hours on this project and I'll have this one clean as a whistle.
-And then it's on to another project in Larimer County and then to Boulder for another.
+And then it's on to another project in Watsonville and then to Corralitos for another.
 If I didn't have a way to do this methodically I'd be exhausted.
 Working smart makes me look professional, reliable and indispensable, if you know what I mean.
 Unfortunately, I'm booked solid for weeks.
 Otherwise, I'd come down and help you out myself.

 (Jessie) Well, just tell me how ya do it.